usaid-cs/yesterday-i-learned/random.md

 1. Kellyanne Conway's debate strategy is to deflect the question by simply going off on a tangent using one or two words from the question.
 Her answers don't have to do with anything.
 Then, she expects the interviewer to stop asking the same question after repeating it for a few times.
 Essentially, she doesn't answer questions.
 1. Companies IPO [to get money](https://ca.finance.yahoo.com/news/why-do-companies-go-public-an-ipo-explainer-180911043.html).
 1. The main issue from/in/about a P2P end-to-end messaging app is [battery drain](https://play.google.com/store/apps/details?id=chat.tox.antox).
 1. [Ivana Trump mentioned that, at least at one point, her husband used to keep a book filled with Hitler's speeches by his bedside.
 Just the crazy ramblings of a scorned ex-wife, yeah?
 Nope.
-Trump actually confirmed it.](http://www.cracked.com/blog/why-comparing-donald-trump-to-hitler-makes-perfect-sense/) (Same article: Trump resembles Hitler's rise to power in four other ways)
+Trump confirmed it.](http://www.cracked.com/blog/why-comparing-donald-trump-to-hitler-makes-perfect-sense/) (Same article: Trump resembles Hitler's rise to power in four other ways)
 1. Darker-skinned black women can expect longer jail sentences compared to lighter-skinned black women.
 1. To test if a mug (or any container really) is microwave-safe, [put some water in it and microwave for 30 seconds](https://www.quora.com/How-do-we-know-a-glass-or-a-mug-is-microwave-safe).
 The water should be warmer than than the mug.
 1. It is [passing the buck](https://en.wikipedia.org/wiki/Buck_passing#.22The_buck_stops_here.22), not passing the puck.
 The buck is that dealer button in poker.
 "The buck stops here" means the person saying that is now responsible.